githubrishi321/GITHUB_TUTORIAL/README.md

 # GITHUB_TUTORIAL

 This repo is made to learn Git/Github
 <br>
-Author - Rishikesh Chavan
+Author - Rishikesh Prabhakar Chavan